-The Industrial Electronics program prepares students for work in the installation, testing, maintenance and repair of electrical and electronic systems in industrial and commercial facilities.
+The Industrial Electronics program prepares students for work in the development, installation, testing, maintenance and repair of electrical and electronic systems in industrial and commercial facilities.
 Graduates will be prepared to pursue jobs in other areas such as construction and electrical distribution as well.

 This program instructs students in all the basic core competencies desired by industry today.
 Instructors provide students with skills in the areas of electronics, DC-AC theory and applications, solid state digital (ICs) and analog circuits, computer hardware and software.
 Instructors also provide training in motor drives and controls, sensors and instrumentation, microcontroller programming and applications, and industrial control systems with extensive training on programmable logic controllers (PLCs).
 All of the courses include hands-on training in laboratory applications.